ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 #### “**condition**” [optional on specific RI claims]

--   A condition on a claim object that indicates it is only valid if the contents of the condition are present elsewhere in the Passport.
+-   A condition on an RI Claim Object indicates that the RI Claim Object is only valid if the contents of the condition are present elsewhere in the Passport.

 -   Fields that are not specified in the condition are not required to match (i.e. any value will be accepted within that field).